-Date: September 23rd to September 30th 2016
+Date: September 20th to September 26th 2020

 Its survival of the fittest at its best, going back to work is like going on a holiday.
-And they may hate it while they are in it, but after its all said and done and the competitors reflect on where they have been and how they performed, its the emotion and the adventure of the Outback Challenge that draws them and many others from around the world back to Broken Hill and the Aussie Outback.
+And they may hate it while they are in it, but after its all said and done and the competitors reflect on where they have been and how they performed, it’s the emotion and the adventure of the Outback Challenge that draws them and many others from around the world back to Broken Hill and the Aussie Outback.